Logan-Cormier/Logan-Cormier/README.md

 - 👋 Hi, I’m @Logan-Cormier
 - 👀 I’m interested in High Performance Computing, Alogorithms and competitive coding
 - 🌱 I’m currently learning kubernetes
-- 💞️ I’m looking to collaborate on things my work depends on
+- 💞️ I’m looking to collaborate.
+I want to be a part of your open-source community.
 - 📫 How to reach me logan@ibm.com

 <!---